Maradeka: Supports Freedom and Democracy Movements

 Maradeka lend support to the causes for national liberation movements throughout the world recognizing peoples' their right to self-determination.
 It is asserting indigenous peoples their full freedom as a birthright and redemption of their national identity and human dignity.
 Maradeka launched in 2001 the Philippine Committee for Solidarity to Palestine (PHISOP) and take the lead role in Philippine protests against Israel atrocities and illegal annexation of Palestinian homeland.
 Maradeka expressed support also for the Khasmiris in the Indian-Pakistan dispute, protested the Pres.
-George Bush and US government for its baseless accusation of Iraq's Weapons of Mass Destruction (WMD)and war of aggression against the Iraqi people, and supported the Kurdis people restless liberation struggle from Turkey and Iraq.
+George Bush and US government for its baseless accusation of Iraq's Weapons of Mass Destruction (WMD)and war of aggression against the Iraqi people, and supported the Kurdish people's restless liberation struggle from Turkey and Iraq.

 Maradeka established links with Muslim democratic agencies and Islamic activists, namely the Center for Islam and Democracy and the Jamaat e Islami in furtherance of its International solidarity action for peace and Islamic democracy.